 State Archives of Florida, Florida Memory, Florida Park Service Collection

-The official marine mammal of the State of Florida, there are approximately 3,000 of these endangered species living in our borders.
+The official marine mammal of the State of Florida, there are approximately 3,000 of this endangered species living in Florida waters.

 In total, there are well under 5,000 of these gentle giants alive in the waters off the United States.
-To help keep their numbers from spiraling downward, they are protected by law.
+To help keep the sea cows numbers from spiraling downward, they are protected by law.

 During the summer months, these slow moving creatures migrate further north.
-They're occasionally seen as far north as Massachusetts, but they're more frequently spotted along the coastline of Georgia and the Carolinas.
+They're occasionally seen as far north as Massachusetts, but they're more frequently spotted along the coastline of Georgia and North and South Carolina.

 State Archives of Florida, Florida Memory

-These mammals also prefer slow moving bodies of water, where they can meander around in search of food.
-They typically forage at a speed of about 2 - 5 miles per hour, but when they have to move quickly, they can reach speeds upwards of 20 mph for short bursts.
+Eating up to 150 pounds of plant material per day, they typically forage at a speed of about 2 - 5 miles per hour.
+However when they have to move quickly, they can reach speeds upwards of 20 mph for short bursts.

-Plants are their primary diet source, but occasionally they'll consume small fish and other marine life.
-Even though they're seen predominantly moving slowly in search of food, you'll also spot them submerged on the bottom resting, only surfacing for air when needed.
+Even though they're seen predominantly moving slowly in search of food, you'll also spot them submerged on the bottom resting, only surfacing for air about every 20 minutes as needed.

-An amazing fact is that these creatures are related to the elephant and a small gopher like mammal.
+One of the amazing sea cow facts is that these creatures are related to the elephant and a small gopher like mammal.
 Of course when you see one up close, you can somewhat see the family resemblance - to the elephant at least.

-The skin is probably the closest similarity, being a dark gray brown in color and thick and wrinkled like you would see on an elephant.
+The skin is probably the closest similarity, being a dark gray brown in color, thick and wrinkled as you would see on an elephant.
 They also have small eyes which elephants do as well.